Connect with us

 Disadvantages Faced by Indigenous Peoples

-Research by the UN’s International Labour Organization (ILO) found that, while minority Indigenous peoples make up only 6% of the world’s total population, they account for nearly 20% of the world’s extreme poor.
+Research by the UN’s International Labour Organization (ILO) found that, while Indigenous peoples make up only 6% of the world’s total population, they account for nearly 20% of the world’s extreme poor.

 In addition, Indigenous peoples also have much lower average life expectancies than non-Indigenous people, according to a report by the United Nations.